Case studies of the commons

 Each class uses a central question as its starting point.
 The task of the students is to prepare and address the central question in class.
 They need to take a stand.
 To reply to the question, students need to search on places from Wikipedia, YouTube and Google scholar to popular media outlets.
 They are free to search for info anywhere.
 However, students are provided with recommended material.

 Indicatively some questions around which our classes develop: How to resolve “the tragedy of the commons”?
-Do organizations or the players and the coach win championships?
 How to compensate for coders’ work on publicly available projects?
 If you were sitting on the Wikimedia board of directors how would you propose to address Wikipedia’s governance problems?
-If you were the Prime Minister of Greece, what would be the role of the commons in your policy strategy?
+If you were the Prime Minister of Greece during the 2009-15 Greek/EU crisis, what would be the role of the commons in your policy strategy?

 A normal case class may proceed like this: